Cheatsheet-lang/Octave/README.md

 row = [1, 2, 3]     % Row vector , is a separator in a row

 col = [1; 2; 3]     % Column vector ; separates the rows

+length(row)         % Gives the length of vector/ length of longest dimension in matrix
 ```

 #### Matrices